 Georgetown is a partner with the District of Columbia, noted DeGioia.
 "This is one city, not two," he said.

 Lewis thanked DeGioia and other Georgetown leaders for their cooperation during negotiations on the plan, and Gray thanked the university leadership, community leaders and negotiators for reaching the agreement.
-For more details, see highlights from the agreement.

 The mayor said the agreement was a good exercise in working together toward a common goal.